symonlopes/rent-api/README.md

 Is a monolith architecture.

-The project is built using Gradle, Java 21, Spring Boot 3.5.x, and H2 database 2.3.x, Flyway 11.x.
+The project is built using Gradle, Java 21, Spring Boot 3.5.x, Spring JDBC, H2 database 2.3.x, Flyway 11.x, Lombok, Junit.

 # TODO